dcm4che/dcm4chee-arc-cs/docs/networking/config/upsOnStore.rst

     "
     .. _dcmUPSIncludePatient:

-    :ref:`UPS Include Patient <dcmUPSIncludePatient>`",string,"Indicates if patient (associated with created UPS) shall be created using patient attributes in received objects or not.
-Enumerated Values: NO (= create a dummy patient), YES (= create patient from patient attributes in received objects).
-If absent, YES will be applied.
-Enumerated values: NO or YES.
+    :ref:`UPS Include Patient <dcmUPSIncludePatient>`",boolean,"Indicates if patient (associated with created UPS) is created using patient attributes in received object; true if absent.

     (dcmUPSIncludePatient)"
     "